 Using Ecosystem-Based Management as an Adaptation Strategy in the Pacific Fishery Management Council

 The Council first voted to create Fishery Ecosystem Plan (FEP) in November 2006.
 Development was delayed until funding could be obtained; by 2009, the Council had financial support from NOAA to create a plan that would supplement the existing FMPs, “[help] with coast-wide research planning and policy guidance, and [create] a framework for status reports on the health of West Coast ecosystems” (PFMC EBM Overview).
-The Council created two groups: the Ecosystem Plan Development Team (EPDT) and the Ecosystem Advisory Subpanel (EAS).
+The Council created two groups: the Ecosystem Plan Development Team (EPDT; now the Ecosystem Workgroup) and the Ecosystem Advisory Subpanel (EAS).
 The EPDT was composed of 13 members, including policy analysts and scientists from state, federal, and tribal governments.
 The EAS was composed of 11 members, representing industry, policy, and conservation interests from the states and tribes.
 The EPDT and EAS were charged with developing goals and objectives for the EFMP.
 Their specific tasks were to collate state-of-the-science information on ecosystem-based management, review existing FMPs for examples of ecosystem-based management, find tools that could be used in the development of the FEP, and review other ecosystem-based management efforts from the other Fishery Management Councils.
 In April 2013, Council members formally adopted the current FEP.
 In 2017, the Council released Appendix A to the FEP, which includes initiatives to better understand the impacts of climate change on fish populations and the ecosystems on which they rely, and strategies to increase the resilience of managed stocks.

 Outcomes and Conclusions

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 Using Ecosystem-Based Management as an Adaptation Strategy in the Pacific Fishery Management Council [Case study on a project of the Pacific Fishery Management Council].
-Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/using-ecosystem-based-management-adaptation-strategy-pacific-fishery-management-council (Last updated October 2021)
+Version 2.0.
+Product of EcoAdapt’s State of Adaptation Program. https://www.cakex.org/case-studies/using-ecosystem-based-management-adaptation-strategy-pacific-fishery-management-council (Last updated October 2021)